 Exams officers should refer to our guide to managing Tech-level qualifications.

 DfE 16 to 19 performance tables and UCAS tariff points

 Our Tech-level qualifications are included in the performance tables for technical and vocational qualifications aimed at students aged 16 to 19, as published by the Department for Education (DfE).
-They also attract UCAS tariff points
+They attract UCAS tariff points